-OASIS is the sole provider of emergency shelter for homeless victims of domestic violence and their children for the Green River Area Development District area.
-OASIS has a seventy (70) bed capacity.
-Thirty-two (32) beds are restricted for emergency shelter for victims of domestic violence, and thirty-eight (38) beds are available for individuals and families who require services beyond the emergency phase.
+OASIS is the sole provider of emergency shelter for all victims of domestic violence (men and women) and their dependent children in the Green River Area Development District area.
+OASIS has a sixty (60) bed capacity.
+Twenty-Five (25) beds are restricted for emergency shelter for victims of domestic violence, and thirty- five (35) beds are available for individuals and families who require services beyond the emergency phase.
+In addition to shelter, OASIS also provides transitional housing, case management, therapy, legal advocacy, a 24-hour crisis hotline, relocation assistance, and emergency financial assistance.
+Survivors may receive services regardless of the need to enter the emergency shelter.